enketo/blog/_posts/2015-05-19-install-enketo.md

 ### 14. Final configuration

 Go through each item in [this document](https://github.com/enketo/enketo-express/blob/master/config/README.md) to further configure your Enketo installation.
-Make sure to `pm2 restart enketo` after saving your new configuration.
+Make sure to rebuild with `grunt` and `pm2 restart enketo` after saving your new configuration.